rdaland/naturalperm/WRITEUP2.md

 13 = (1 \cdot 2^3) + (1 \cdot 2^2) + (0 \cdot 2^1) + (1 \cdot 2^0)
 ```

 Each possible sequence of coefficients — better known as bits — can be identified with a natural number.
-For example, the string $\text{'}1110\text{'}$ corresponds to the natural number $13$ as shown above.
+For example, the string $\langle 1110 \rangle$ corresponds to the natural number $13$ as shown above.
 Note that multiple distinct strings can correspond to the same natural number.
-For example, $\text{'}01110\text{'}$ also corresponds to $15$; so does $\text{'}001110\text{'}$.
+For example, $\langle 01110 \rangle$ also corresponds to $15$; so does $\langle 001110 \rangle$.
 In order to guarantee invertibility, we require the binary string that is identified with a natural number be unique.
 This is achieved with a canonical binary string.

 Formally we define the **b**inary **enc**oding $benc: \mathbb{N} \rightarrow \mathbb{B}$ as the unique canonical binary string whose elements (bits) represent coefficients of the number with respect to powers of 2.
 We define $bdec: \mathbb{B} \rightarrow \mathbb{N}$ as the corresponding inverse, in other words the **b**inary **dec**oding that invers $benc$.
 We assume this encoding is familiar to readers, so we do not explain it further.